-2.1.2.1.
-Elements of Tier I capital: The elements of Tier I capital include a) Elements of Tier II capital as applicable to Indian banks.
+2.1.2.1 Elements of Tier I capital: The elements of Tier I capital include

 - i) Interest-free funds from Head Office kept in a separate account in Indian books specifically for the purpose of meeting the capital adequacy norms. - ii) Innovative Instruments eligible for inclusion as Tier I capital. - iii) Statutory reserves kept in Indian books. - iv) Remittable surplus retained in Indian books which is not repatriable so long as the bank functions in India.